Hydration Beyond Water: Best Foods for Cellular Health

 A marathon runner suffered from recurring calf cramps in the final 5 miles of races.
 Traditional electrolyte drinks caused GI distress.
 We switched her pre-race meal to include baked salt-crusted potatoes and coconut water-soaked chia seeds.
 The result: she shaved 4 minutes off her PR at the Boston Marathon with zero cramping, as the "gel water" in the chia seeds provided a slow-release fluid source throughout the 26.2 miles.

-Strawberries 91% Folate, Manganese High DNA repair & hydration
+Strawberries 91% High Folate/Mn for DNA repair.

 One of the most frequent errors is consuming too many "hydrating" fruits that are also high in fructose.
 While watermelon is excellent, over-relying on it can spike insulin, which actually causes the kidneys to retain too much sodium and leads to bloating.
 Balance is key; stick to a 3:1 ratio of vegetables to fruits in your hydration strategy.